General Intelligence Service (Sudan): Republic of Sudan (1985–2019)

 In practice, this organisation evolved into the National Intelligence and Security Service (NISS) (جهاز الأمن والمخابرات الوطني السوداني).
 Though the name "NISS" was commonly used later (especially after the late 1990s), Sudan's mukhabarat in the 1990s already functioned as a unified internal and external intelligence service under direct presidential control.
 The NISS was officially codified by the National Security Forces Act of 1999, which not only ratified its existence but also perpetuated its exceptional powers and lack of oversight.
 A subsequent National Security Act in 2010 (during an interim peace period) retained these broad powers, despite calls to curtail the agency's mandate.
 By law, NISS officers had powers of arrest, search, seizure, and could detain individuals for prolonged periods in the name of "national security".

 Throughout Bashir's 30-year rule, NISS emerged as the most powerful arm of the regime, eclipsing the military's own intelligence wing in domestic matters.
 NISS effectively functioned as Sudan's secret police, tasked with silencing political opposition and rebellion.
 It conducted widespread domestic surveillance, censored media, and ran a network of detention centers known for torturing regime opponents (infamous "ghost houses").
 The agency also kept close watch over government institutions and even other security organisations, a deliberate strategy to prevent any single power center from challenging al-Bashir.
 Military Intelligence within the army continued to operate (focusing on military affairs and internal army discipline), but it was closely monitored by NISS and largely subordinated in the realm of internal security.
-Al-Bashir fostered rivalry between the army's Military Intelligence, NISS, and other forces as a coup-proofing measure, giving them overlapping responsibilities and separate lines of command.
+Al-Bashir fostered rivalry between the army's military intelligence, NISS, and other forces as a coup-proofing measure, giving them overlapping responsibilities and separate lines of command.

 Crucially, the regime integrated various paramilitary and militia forces into the intelligence-security nexus.
-In the Second Civil War and later conflicts, military intelligence and NISS coordinated counterinsurgency operations, often using proxy militias.
+In the Second Sudanese Civil War and later conflicts, military intelligence and NISS coordinated counterinsurgency operations, often using proxy militias.
 During the Darfur conflict, NISS officers (notably Major General Salah Gosh, who became NISS Director in 2004) were deeply involved in organising and directing the Janjaweed militias and other counter-insurgency campaigns.
 As international pressure grew over Darfur genocide, NISS simultaneously positioned itself as a global intelligence player, for instance, Gosh cultivated ties with the CIA by sharing valuable intelligence on al-Qaeda and other Islamists (Sudan had hosted Osama bin Laden in the 1990s, and Sudanese mukhabarat had amassed detailed files on his network.